kreeyuh77/kreeyuh77/README.md

 <h1 align="center">Hi 👋, I'm Kriya Naidu</h1>
 <h3 align="center">A Burnett Honors Scholar at the University of Central Florida</br>Majoring in Computer Science and minoring in Mathematics</h3>
+<p align="center">Welcome to my portfolio!
+Thank you for taking the time to check out some of my work</p>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=kreeyuh77&label=Profile%20views&color=0e75b6&style=flat" alt="kreeyuh77" /> </p>

 - 📝 I'm a full time student with three part time jobs.
 I teach programming at Code Ninjas, I am a teaching assistant for the AI for Game Programming class at my college, and on the weekends, I give horse back riding lessons!
 (Anyone notice the trend?
 I love to learn and teach!)